 My garden changes every year.
 I rarely grow the exact same things year after year.
 But lavender, which is a perennial in my region, is something I always have growing.
-It is one of my favorite plant choices for intensively cared for gardens or low maintenance landscaping.
-The plants are fragrant, the flowers are beautiful, and native pollinators LOVE them.
+It is one of my favorite plant choices for intensively cared-for gardens or low-maintenance landscaping.
+The plants are fragrant, the flowers are beautiful, and native pollinators like bumblebees LOVE them.
 Let’s talk about how to grow lavender.

 What is lavender